nunocgoncalves/nunocgoncalves/README.md

 ## I'm a Web and Blockchain Developer!!

-- 🔭 I am currently working on a Dapp - [Delta][https://github.com/nunomigueldev/delta-name-service]!
+- 🔭 I am currently working on a Dapp - [Delta](https://github.com/nunomigueldev/delta-name-service)
 - 🌱 I’m currently learning Solidity, Javascript and Kubernetes
-- 👯 I’m looking to connect and colaborate with people to learn much as possible
+- 👯 I’m looking to connect and colaborate with people to learn as much as possible
 - 🥅 2022 Goals: Lauch a web3 project and start creating content
 - ⚡ Fun fact: I am gym rat